raulnq/Jal.Locator/README.md

 The following example is using the Castle Windsor implementation

-Setup the Castle Windsor container, use the ServiceLocatorInstaller class included
+Setup the Castle Windsor container

     var container = new WindsorContainer();

+Install the Jal.Locator library, use the ServiceLocatorInstaller class included

     container.Install(new ServiceLocatorInstaller());

+Register your services

 	container.Register(Component.For<IDoSomething>().ImplementedBy<DoSomething>().LifestyleSingleton());

 Resolve an instance of the IServiceLocator class